MBTA Educational Foundation

 Description of Scholarships

-The Trailblazer Scholarship may be awarded for up to four years (applications required each year), provided the student is still enrolled in an undergraduate program in a transportation-related field.
-This award goes to a student attending college in Maine who has demonstrated leadership, has a GPA of 3.0 or higher, and is likely to remain in the transportation or construction industry in Maine.
+The Trailblazer Scholarship may be awarded for up to four years.
+Current awardees are required to submit applications each year to be considered for additional awards and must still be enrolled in an undergraduate program in a transportation-related field.
+This award goes to a student attending college in Maine who has demonstrated leadership, has a GPA of 3.0 or higher, and is likely to remain in Maine’s transportation or construction industry.

 This award was created in 2008 to honor an MBTA past president and long-time advocate for construction and transportation investment.
 Ken Burrill had a long history with H.E.
 Sargent and affiliated companies and served as president of Bridgecorp.
 He had a passion for politics and served as finance chair for some of Maine’s most prominent politicians, including US Senator Susan Collins.
 Ken was the chief fundraiser for dozens of state highway and transportation bond referendum campaigns for over 30 years.

-The Frank A. Healy Scholarship was established by his two colleagues in the construction industry: Rodney Lane and John Wardwell, with contributions from MBTA members and Frank’s family and friends.
+The Frank A. Healy Scholarship was established by his two colleagues in the construction industry, Rodney Lane and John Wardwell, with contributions from MBTA members and Frank’s family and friends.
 A visionary past president of MBTA, Frank created the MBTA Infrastructure Development Fund to ensure that the association would have reserve funds for future education and advocacy campaigns.
-He was a mentor to many inside and outside The Lane Construction Corporation, where he retired after a long and distinguished career.
-In addition to his generosity, he was a fierce advocate for transportation and industry.
-Preference may be given to students at community colleges or UMaine, or who work for Northeast Paving, Dirigo Materials, Copiam or any Eurovia company (formerly The Lane Construction Corporation).
+A mentor to many inside and outside The Lane Construction Corporation, he retired after a long and distinguished career.
+In addition to his generosity, he was a fierce advocate for transportation and the industry.
+Preference may be given to students at community colleges or UMaine or who work for Northeast Paving, Dirigo Materials, Copiam, or any VINCI Construction USA company (formerly The Lane Construction Corporation).

-This scholarship is the Foundation’s newest award, created by the MBTA Educational Foundation to honor MBTA Past President Paul Koziell, who died in October 2022 in an accident along with his father-in-law Eldon Morrison.
+This scholarship was created by the MBTA Educational Foundation to honor MBTA Past President Paul Koziell, who died in October 2022 in an accident along with his father-in-law Eldon Morrison.
 Eldon was founder and CEO of CPM Constructors, and Paul was president of the firm.
 An attorney by trade, Paul fell in love with construction after joining the family company and threw himself into the construction and management of CPM, eventually rising to President.
 Paul was passionate about encouraging and mentoring Maine students to enter the transportation workforce.
 He helped grow the MBTA scholarship endowment annually when he and his friend Bruce Hubbard sold hundreds of Super Raffle tickets to fund scholarships.
-Paul also chaired the MBTA Events Committee and helped launch the MBTA Road Warriors team that has raised money over seven years for the Dempsey Center for Cancer Care in Lewiston.
-He loved being involved in shaping public policy affecting the construction and transportation industry and was the sole representative from the transportation, construction, and engineering communities appointed by the Maine Legislature to the Blue-Ribbon Commission on Transportation Funding.

 This fund was established in 2003 by Eldon Morrison of CPM Constructors in honor of his friend and long-time business partner, Millard Pray, who joined the company in 1986.
-Matching funds were provided by MBTA members.
+MBTA members provided matching funds.
 Pray is a past president of MBTA and, along with his colleague Don Raye, was instrumental in expanding the scope and reach of the MBTA Educational Foundation.
-Millard is a self-taught, self-made individual who learned on the job and rose to the top of his profession.
-Millard makes the selections for the scholarship in his name, which goes to students who are affiliated with CPM Constructors, regardless of their fields of study.
+Millard was a self-taught, self-made individual who learned on the job and rose to the top of his profession.
+Preference for this scholarship is given to students who are affiliated with CPM Constructors.

 Questions?
 Call MBTA at 207-622-0526 or cindy@mbtaonline.org